earthly/website/blog/_posts/2024-02-01-showboaters.md

 ---
-title: "Showboaters, Maxmialists and You"
+title: "Showboaters, Maximalists and You"
 categories:
   - Articles
 toc: true